mdaffin/disconnected.systems/_drafts/nimduino.md

     delay(1000);
 ```

 Finally the steps to compile and upload it, these are basically the same as above.
-Note that we led.c is compiled for us due to the  `{.compile: "led.c".}` line in the blink program.
+Note that we led.c is compiled for us due to the  `{.compile: "led.c".}` line in blink.nim.

 ```bash
 nim c --os:standalone blink.nim